suman560/Covid-19-infection-percentage-estimation/README.md

 # Covid-19-infection-percentage-estimation

-creating-data-folds.ipynb:  This notebook contains the code for dividing data into given number of folds
+creating_data_folds.ipynb:  This notebook contains the code for dividing data into given number of folds

 extracting_file_name_from_folder.ipynb: This notebook contains the code for extracting  names of files inside folder